Arcadia in Valley County, Nebraska — The American Midwest (Upper Plains)

-Erected 1985 by Valley County Centennial Committee; Nebraska State Historical Society
+Erected 1985 by Valley County Centennial Committee; Nebraska State Historical Society.
+(Marker Number 298.)

 Location.
 41° 25.292′ N, 99° 7.948′ W. Marker is in Arcadia, Nebraska, in Valley County.
 Marker is on State Highway 70 north of 466th Avenue, on the right when traveling east.
+This marker is located on the west edge of Arcadia, just west of the bridge over the Middle Loup River on the south side of the highway.
 Touch for map.
-This marker is located on the west edge of Arcadia, just west of the bridge over the Middle Loup River on the south side of the highway.
 Marker is in this post office area: Arcadia NE 68815, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 1 other marker is within walking distance of this marker.
 Arcadia Congregational Church (approx. half a mile away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 9, 2014, by Joan Shurtliff of Seward, Nebraska.
-This page has been viewed 392 times since then and 21 times this year.
+It was originally submitted on October 9, 2014, by Joan Shurtliff of Seward, Nebraska.
+This page has been viewed 435 times since then and 12 times this year.
 Photos: 1, 2. submitted on October 9, 2014, by Joan Shurtliff of Seward, Nebraska. • Andrew Ruppenstein was the editor who published this page.